-All seven of our vessels are currently employed on time charter contracts.
-Six of our vessels are under time charters, four of which are scheduled to expire during 2021 and two of which are scheduled to expire during 2022, and one vessel has been under a pool agreement since August 2018.
+All ten of our vessels are under time charters, nine of which are scheduled to expire during 2022 and one which is scheduled to expire during 2023.
 When the current charters of our vessels are due for renewal, we may be unable to re-charter these vessels at better rates if the current market rates do not improve or we might not be able to charter them at all.
 Although we do not receive any revenues from our vessels while not employed, we are required to pay expenses necessary to maintain the vessels in proper operating condition, insure them and service any indebtedness secured by such vessels.
 If we cannot re-charter our vessels on time charters or trade them in the spot market profitably, our results of operations and operating cash flow will be adversely affected.
-Despite the fact that as of March 31, 2021 all of our vessels are employed, we may be forced to lay up vessels if rates drop to levels below daily running expenses or if we are unable to find employment for the vessels for prolonged periods of time.
+Despite the fact that as of March 31, 2022 all of our vessels are employed, we may be forced to lay up vessels if rates drop to levels below daily running expenses or if we are unable to find employment for the vessels for prolonged periods of time.